Welcome to the Timaru branch

 Tēnā koutou, tēnā koutou, tēnā koutou katoa.

 If you live in or near Timaru, please contact us for support, advice and information relating to disability.
 Our services are community based and we have staff providing a variety of services for disabled people and their family and whānau and the wider community.

 We offer a range of services for disabled people and their family and whānau including access to our modern well-equipped holiday homes at Lake Tekapo.
-All our support services (with the exception of Mobility Parking and Total Mobility) are free.
+All our support services (with the exception of Mobility Parking) are free.

 There are a number of ways you can access them.
 While some of our services may need a referral and not all the services offered by CCS Disability Action are available from our branch, please get in touch with us directly to discuss your needs and what we can offer you.

 You could also contact your GP or Life Links as they can assess your needs and connect you with support providers.

 Our branch is guided by a Local Committee that is made up of members who provide governance, leadership and financial management at a branch level.

 You can contact Local Chair Claire Haugh on Governance.SthCanterbury@ccsDisabilityAction.org.nz or 03 684 6151.

 If you’re interested in learning more about how you can make a difference as part of our Governance, we would love to hear from you.
 Email Governance.SthCanterbury@ccsDisabilityAction.org.nz or phone 03 684 6151.